wangyingqitao/FCM-TEST/README.md

 24/5000
-Calculate the frequency correlation matrix of the target audio file.
+According to the target original audio file, the frequency correlation matrix of the recording is calculated step by step.
+The two folders contain the audio files containing the bird song for the test and the corresponding FCM visualizations.